-Stacy VanDeveer, a leading climate and energy expert from the University of New Hampshire, met with German Federal Foreign Office staff to exchange insights on North American approaches to climate policy and identify opportunities for transatlantic cooperation.
-The discussion emphasised the diversity of policies that Canadian and United States actors choose, and the dynamic nature of current discussions over possible energy futures, due in large part to the federal structure of these countries.
-Professor VanDeveer emphasised that concentrating on public health benefits and gains in living standards from reducing emissions from fossil fuel power plants, as exemplified by the US-initiated Climate and Clean Air Coalition (CCAC), provided an important entry point to engage people on the broader challenges climate change presents.
+Professor Stacy VanDeveer of the University of New Hampshire (USA) met with German Federal Foreign Office staff to exchange insights on North American approaches to climate policy and identify opportunities for transatlantic cooperation.
+The discussion highlighted the diverse policies and perspectives of Canadian and United States actors, and the dynamic nature of current discussions over possible energy futures.